Plant family: Asteraceae - Sunflower

 Plant origin: N/A, California

-Edible , Exceptional Fragrance, Good in Containers, Important to Native People
+Edible , Good in Containers, Important to Native People, Tolerates Hard Frost

 This Artemsia is a form of tarragon.
 It can be used as a culinary herb but is not as flavorful as Franch tarragon.It is a perennial, whose lower leaves are deciduous, and the flowers are insignificant.
 Tarragon spreads by rhizomes, and has stiff erect stems around 5 ft. high.
 In California tarragon is found from coastal sage scrub to coniferous forest at elevations up to 11,000 ft.
-Although some speculate that it was introduced very early on, possibly from Siberia.
+Although considered native to California there has been some speculation that it was introduced very early on, possibly from Siberia.